adept-thu/Dual-Radar/README.md

 </table>
 </div>

-  Our proposed dataset is collected from a high-resolution camera, an 80-line mechanical LiDAR, and two types of 4D radars, the Arbe Phoenix and the ARS548 RDI radar.
-Our dataset provides GPS information for timing implementation.
-The sensor configurations are shown in Table 1.

-* The statistics of number of points cloud per frame
+* The statistics of number of points cloud per frame.
+In addition,we analyze the distribution density of the point clouds and the number of point clouds per frame, as shown in Table 2.

 <div align=center>
 <p align="center"><font face="Helvetica" size=3.><b>Table 2.
 The statistics of number of points cloud per frame</b></font></p>